kumahq/kuma-website/app/_src/explore/gateway.md

 #### Customization

+{% if_version lte:2.1.x %}

-Additional customization of the generated `Service` or `Deployment` is possible via `MeshGatewayInstance.spec`.
-For example, you can add annotations to the generated `Service`:
+Additional customization of the generated `Service` is possible via `MeshGatewayInstance.spec`.
+For example, you can add annotations to the generated `Service`, and specify the `loadBalancerIP`:

 ```yaml
 spec: